outworkers/phantom/docs/basics/batches.md

 Read [the official docs](http://docs.datastax.com/en/cql/3.1/cql/cql_reference/batch_r.html) for more details, but in short **batches guarantee atomicity and they are about 30% slower on average than parallel writes** at least, as they require more round trips.
 If you think you're optimising performance with batches, you might need to find alternative means.

-We have tested with 10,000 statements per batch, and 1000 batches processed simultaneously.
+We have tested with 100 statements per batch, and 1000 batches processed simultaneously.
 Before you run the test, beware that it takes ~40 minutes.

 Batches use lazy iterators and daisy chain them to offer thread safe behaviour.
-They are not memory intensive and you can expect consistent processing speed even with 1 000 000 statements per batch.
+They are not memory intensive and you can expect consistent processing speed even with very large numbers of batches.

 Batches are immutable and adding a new record will result in a new Batch, just like most things Scala, so be careful to chain the calls.